Have a fussy eater on your hands?

-Picky eating can be surprisingly common.
-(Especially with smaller dogs.)
+Picky eating can be surprisingly common, especially with smaller dog breeds.

-But even though smaller breeds are often prone to fussy eating (they have smaller appetites), it can happen with any dog… regardless of breed or size.
+But even though smaller breeds are somewhat prone to fussy eating (they have smaller appetites), it can happen with any dog, regardless of breed or size.

 So while most dogs happily devour their dinner as fast as possible… others are much fussier.